 Indonesia is currently in the throes of the so-called fire season, which coincides with the driest months of the year.

-Vast tracts of forest in Russia, Asia and Africa have been burning.
+Vast tracts of forest in Brazil, Russia and Africa have also been burning.

 The extent of the fires has sparked outrage around the world.

 Siberia, one of the coldest places on Earth, is on fire.
 The Amazon, one of the wettest places on Earth, is on fire.
 Fires are burning across the planet, we need to act fast.